Reducing Tobacco Use and Secondhand Smoke Exposure: Quitline Interventions

 - Providing a quitline number to tobacco users showed inconsistent effects on cessation (3 studies).

-To supplement findings on quitline effectiveness, the Task Force considered additional evidence from 49 studies that evaluated interventions to promote quitline use (search period January 2000 – July 2012).
+To supplement findings on quitline effectiveness, the Task Force considered additional evidence from 49 studies that evaluated interventions to promote quitline use.

 - Quitline call volume: median relative increase of 132% (IQI: 39% to 379%; 11 studies)

-- Tobacco cessation rates among quitline callers: absolute increases in cessation rates of 3.0 and 5.3 percentage points compared with callers who were not exposed to media messages (2 studies)
+- Tobacco cessation rates among quitline callers: mean absolute percentage point increase of 4.2 percentage points compared with callers who were not exposed to media messages (3.0 percentage points and 5.3 percentage points; 2 studies)

 - Quitline promotions offering free evidence-based tobacco cessation medications (primarily nicotine replacement therapy) to callers were evaluated in 12 studies.

-- Tobacco cessation rates among quitline callers: median absolute increase of 9.8 percentage points compared with callers who were not offered nicotine replacement therapy (IQI: 7.4 to 15.7 percentage points; 11 studies)
+- Tobacco cessation rates among quitline callers: median absolute percentage point increase of 9.8 percentage points compared with callers who were not offered nicotine replacement therapy (IQI: 7.4 to 15.7 percentage points; 11 studies)

-- Health system-based quitline referral interventions (e.g., physician referrals) were evaluated in 14 studies.
+- Health system-based quitline referral interventions (e.g., provider referrals) were evaluated in 14 studies..

 - Rather than examine overall changes in quitline call volume, most of these studies found increases in the number of quitline referrals from participating clinical settings.
 In one study from Wisconsin, fax referrals accounted for 30% of the 12,000 annual quitline callers (Perry et al. 2005).

-- Tobacco cessation rates for referred callers: median absolute increase of 2.4 percentage points compared with non-referred callers (IQI: 1.6 to 12.0 percentage points; 8 studies)
+- Tobacco cessation rates for referred tobacco users: median absolute percentage point increase of 2.4 percentage points compared with non-referred tobacco users (IQI: 1.6 to 12.0 percentage points; 8 studies).

-- Cost-effectiveness of providing quitline counseling and cessation information: median estimate of $2,012 per quality-adjusted life year (QALY) saved (range of values: $439/QALY to $2,627/QALY; 6 studies)
+- Cost-effectiveness of providing quitline counseling and cessation information: median estimate of $2,358 per quality-adjusted life year (QALY) saved (IQI: $1,761 to $3,156 per QALY; 6 studies)

-- Cost-effectiveness of adding cessation medications to existing quitline services: median estimate $795 per QALY saved (range of values: $272/QALY to $4,110/QALY; 6 studies)
+- Cost-effectiveness of adding cessation medications to existing quitline services: median estimate $849 per QALY saved (IQI $369 to $2,426 per QALY; 6 studies)

 Estimates of cost-effectiveness were assessed in comparison to a conservative threshold of $50,000 per QALY saved.
 Overall, the economic evidence indicates that quitline services are cost-effective across a range of different treatments and promotional approaches.